 Brazil’s illiteracy rate reportedly fell to 10% in 2007, down from 17.2% in 1992.
 Although this decrease in illiteracy is significant, this means that ∼ 14.1 million or 10% of the Brazilian population age 15 and older are still illiterate.
 Furthermore, despite this significant drop, illiteracy in Brazil is still higher than in most other Latin American countries.
 For example, according to a recent study released by the Brazilian Institute of Geography and Statistics, the illiteracy rates of Argentina, Paraguay, and Bolivia are 2.4%, 6.3%, and 9.7%, respectively (12).

 Although only ∼ 10% of the total Brazilian population is officially considered illiterate, other statistics indicate over 30% of the population may not have the capacity to read and write texts (13).
 Furthermore, there are clearly differences in the illiteracy rates of different regions, as well as among different racial/ethnic groups.
 For example, the northeastern region of Brazil, the country’s poorest region, also has the highest rate of illiteracy (14).
+This certainly affects clinical trials in Brazil.

 There are currently 45 million people living in conditions of poverty in Brazil.
 This is clearly evident in certain parts of the large metropolitan areas, as well as in northern Brazil where there is slow economic development (13).
-Since the majority of Brazilian clinical trials are currently conducted in large urban areas, economic issues facing these populations must be considered.
+Since the majority of clinical trials in Brazil are currently conducted in large urban areas, economic issues facing these populations must be considered.

 Brazil exhibits some of the greatest social inequalities in the world.
 According to 2004 statistics from the UK’s Department for International Development Health Resource Center, across Brazil there is a 63.4% degree of income inequality (15).
 Brazil’s two largest cities also have the largest contrast in wealth, and many populations live in extreme poverty.
 In 1991, several municipalities in Rio de Janeiro reported extremely poor living standards.
 In the northern and poorest part of the city, the median illiteracy rate was 28% and the proportion of household heads who earned less than the minimum wage reached 74% (16).

 Because of the great economic disparity that exists among different Brazilian populations, there are vast differences in lifestyle and education, and many have limited or no access to medical care.
-Often patients who come from lower economic levels may choose to participate in clinical trials, primarily because they are uninsured and simply have no other opportunity for treatment.
+Often patients who come from lower economic levels may choose to participate in clinical trials in Brazil, primarily because they are uninsured and simply have no other opportunity for treatment.
 Although clinical trial participation may provide these individuals with beneficial, cutting-edge medical treatments that they may otherwise not have access to, conducting trials in countries such as Brazil with limited healthcare resources poses ethical chal-lenges for foreign sponsors.

 In contrast with more economically developed nations, clinical trials and healthcare are not considered as separate in most developing countries such as Brazil.
 Thus, in order to ensure that patients have a full understanding of potential risks involved with their participation in clinical research, foreign sponsors must make a greater effort to emphasize such expectations to clinical investigators.
 Although local and government ethics committees do take measures to help ensure that patients’ rights are protected, sponsors must also be willing to take responsibility in ensuring that all individuals, irrespective of their socio-economic or education level, have an adequate understanding of what is involved in clinical trial participation.
 In some cases this means providing training in ethical practices to clinical trial staff.